Winegrowing

 Production capacity

-The audit should enable us to assess the estate's current production capacity and its potential for growth:
+The audit should make it possible to assess the estate's current production capacity and its potential for increase:

-• Possibility of extending the vineyard or acquiring new plots of land
+• Possibilities for extending the vineyard or acquiring new plots

 • Constraints linked to the appellation or local regulations

-This information is crucial in determining the estate's growth prospects.
+This information is crucial for determining the estate's growth prospects.

-The audit should also identify opportunities to improve quality and profitability:champ-de-vignes
+The audit must also identify opportunities to improve quality and profitability:

-• Potential for conversion to organic or biodynamic farming
+• Possibilities of converting to organic or biodynamic farming

 • Potential for improving cultivation and oenological practices

-These factors will enable us to assess the estate's potential in the medium and long term.
+These elements make it possible to assess the estate's potential for value enhancement in the medium and long term.

 Regulatory and legal aspects